sine2pi/good-embeddings/README.md

    ####  Orthogonal Rotation  1/3

 #### Efficient-ish (relative to the original) version:
 (Soon to be dynamically and automatically controlled by the model.)
+As of now they are toggleable.. or the efficient version which blends 1/3 of each.

      class EfficientBlendedRotaryEmbedding(nn.Module):
          def __init__(self, base, dims, head, theta_learnable=True, rot_learnable=True,